akka/akka/CONTRIBUTING.md

 | `() => R` (`scala.Function0[R]`) | `java.util.function.Supplier<R>` |
 | `T => R` (`scala.Function1[T, R]`) | `java.util.function.Function<T, R>` |

-#### Scala Java introperability checklist

- * Where Java and Scala APIs are mixed, the Scaladoc for classes and methods should start with a `Scala API:` or `Java API:` to make it easy to discover which API it belongs to.
- * Companion object factories, `apply`, are called `create` in the Java APIs.
- * companion objects are only reachable from Java if the type they are companion to is not a trait
- * standard library types should not be in the Java method signatures.
-Common ones:
-   * Scala `Duration` and `FiniteDuration` must be `java.time.duration`
-   * Scala function types, eg. `A => B` must be `java.util.Function` and friends
-   * `Future` must be `CompletionStage`
-   * `Option` must be `Optional`
-   * Scala collections must be corresponding Java collections
-   * `PartialFunction` is often replaced by builder style APIs to provide the same convenience
- * Default parameter values does not work for Java, you have to manually provide overloads that introduce default values
- *

 ## Contributing new Akka Streams operators